-A big thank you to the Royal Philharmonic Society Enterprise Fund in association with the Harriet’s Trust for choosing ‘Musical Rainbow Project’ as one of its award recipients!
+A big thank you to the Royal Philharmonic Society Enterprise Fund in association with the Harriet’s Trust for choosing ‘Musical Rainbow Project’ as one of its award recipients in 2021!

 The Musical Rainbow Project is run by myself together with a group of musicians and performing artists whose aim is to be a beacon of hope and joy through their uniquely devised concerts, breaking boundaries to bring (classical) music closer to the hearts of the listeners and performers.
 We experiment with our programming, and with different ways of presenting the music through collaboration with other arts.
 We draw inspiration as we learn from each other, through exercising our individual musical and performing skills as well as sharing our interests, knowledge and crafts.

 The result?
 Never a dull moment!

 The seed of this project began during the pandemic, when all of us were faced with isolation, when hope seemed to be an intangible reality and the future was (as it still is) nowhere to be seen.
 Being ‘creative’ as musicians and performing artists during those kinds of circumstances was particularly challenging (and even extremely difficult for some), but it was also a big learning curve in ‘thinking outside the box’ in the way we do and present our arts, and the way we appreciate life.
 The ‘Rainbow’ in the name of this project (unintentionally coinciding with the rainbow of the NHS logo) is taken from the story of Noah’s ark, when the rainbow appears as a sign of hope and fidelity from God after the disastrous flood.

 Thanks to the Royal Philharmonic Society Enterprise Fund in association with the Harriet’s Trust in 2021, I truly felt encouraged to turn the idea of this Musical Rainbow Project into reality and started to design a series of concerts to bring hope and joy through music.